Last Updated July 1, 2022

 Other Data Protection Rights

 Depending on the country in which you reside, and subject to applicable data protection laws, you may have the following data protection rights: to access; correct; update; port; delete; restrict; or object to our processing of your personal information.
 We respond to requests that we receive from individuals wishing to exercise their data protection rights in accordance with applicable data protection law.
-Please send such requests to [email protected].
+Please send such requests to [email protected] or by using this link.
 We may ask you to verify your identity in order to help us respond efficiently to your request.

 Residents of the European Economic Area (“EEA”) and the United Kingdom